Electronic Engineering (EuroMasters) MSc

 Alternatively there is the possibility to undertake a project on exchange at one of our Erasmus+ partners.

-Graduates have high employability, particularly when they have undertaken a placement or internship, which can lead to a substantially enhanced CV.
+As a graduate of this course, you will have high employability, particularly if you choose to do a placement or internship, which can lead to a substantially enhanced CV.

 BROWN TW Dr (Elec Elec En)